-Learn something new every day More Info... by email
+Learn something new every day

-The minimum requirement for a unit coordinator usually includes a high school diploma or its equivalent, even though most organizations prefer to hire individuals who have some higher level of education.
-Students interested in healthcare settings should take courses in English, science, computer skills, secretarial skills, and medical terminology.
-Some colleges have developed special programs and formal training specific for this vocation.
-These programs focus on the aforementioned skills, plus hospital management and organization, and legal and ethical duties.
-Most organizations also provide on the job training to allow coordinators to further develop their knowledge, skills, and abilities.
+The minimum requirement for the position usually includes a high school diploma or its equivalent, even though most organizations prefer to hire individuals who have some higher level of education.
+Interested students are usually wise to take courses in language arts, science, computer skills, secretarial skills, and medical terminology.
+Foreign language proficiency is also usually an asset.